gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 ## The importance of compression and resolution
 A very important thing to understand about compression and resolution is that on a computer monitor, an uncompressed high-resolution image will usually look the same as a compressed, lower-resolution image.
-They may even look nearly same when zoomed in to 200%, but at 400% the compressed, lower-resolution image might look soft because the fine details are missing.
+They may even look nearly identical when zoomed in to 200%, but at 400% the compressed, lower-resolution image might look soft because the fine details are missing.

 If the original image was low quality,